MonashSmartStructures/ospgrillage/_sources/index.rst.txt

 =============
 For technical support, please email jun.ngan@monash.edu or raise an issue on the github page.

-If you wish to contribute a feature to *ops-grillage* module, please do not hestitate to contact us.
+If you wish to contribute a feature to *ops-grillage* module, please do not hesitate to contact us.